wpendl99/BYU-CS260/README.md

 Route 53 is a service provided by AWS that allows users to manage their DNS records.
 This includes purchasing domain names, creating and managing DNS records, and monitoring the health of their domain.

 After purchasing the domain name, I set up my DNS records using Route 53.
-This included creating a record representing my root domain name (worldexcusions.click) and a wildcard subdomain (anything.worldexcusions.click).
+This included creating a record representing my root domain name (worldexcusions.click) and a wildcard subdomain ((LiteralyAnything).worldexcusions.click).
 This allows for any subdomain to be used with the root domain, making it more flexible for the users.

 I then tested that I could access my server using my domain name and any subdomain name.
 This confirmed that the DNS records were set up correctly and that my server is accessible using the domain name.